-Press the rotary TUNE control, and BASS will display.
-Turn the TUNE control to the right or left to increase or decrease the Bass tones.
+Push the rotary TUNE/SCROLL control knob and BASS will display.
+Turn the TUNE/SCROLL control knob to the right or left to increase or decrease the bass tones.

-Press the rotary TUNE control a second time and MID will display.
-Turn the TUNE control to the right or left to increase or decrease the Mid Range tones.
+Push the rotary TUNE/SCROLL control knob a second time and MID will display.
+Turn the TUNE/SCROLL control knob to the right or left to increase or decrease the mid-range tones.

-Press the rotary TUNE control a third time and TREBLE will display.
-Turn the TUNE control to the right or left to increase or decrease the Treble tones.
+Push the rotary TUNE/SCROLL control knob a third time and TREBLE will display.
+Turn the TUNE/SCROLL control knob to the right or left to increase or decrease the treble tones.

-Press the rotary TUNE control a fourth time and BAL-ANCE will display.
-Turn the TUNE control to the right or left to adjust the sound level from the right or left side speakers.
+Push the rotary TUNE/SCROLL control knob a fourth time and BALANCE will display.
+Turn the TUNE/SCROLL control knob to the right or left to adjust the sound level from the right or left side speakers.

-Press the rotary TUNE control a fifth time and FADE will display.
-Turn the TUNE control to the left or right to adjust the sound level between the front and rear speakers.
+Push the rotary TUNE/SCROLL control knob a fifth time and FADE will display.
+Turn the TUNE/SCROLL control knob to the left or right to adjust the sound level between the front and rear speakers.

-Press the rotary TUNE control again to exit setting tone, balance and fade.
+Push the rotary TUNE/SCROLL control knob again to exit setting tone, balance, and fade.